ashishsingh-beep/brightdata-email-extractor-auto/README.md

 ### Troubleshooting
 - Always activate the venv before running Streamlit.
 Mixing global/site-packages can cause import or type errors.
 - Ensure your `.env` is at the project root and readable.
-- Verify Supabase keys have insert/select/update permissions on the three tables.
+- Verify PostgreSQL connection string is correct and the database exists.
 - Bright Data: make sure the dataset is valid and the trigger URL is correct.

 ### 24/7 Worker (Windows)